 Federal Information Security Management Act (FISMA): Guides running information security programs in the US federal government.
 This provides three zones: FISMA-High, FISMA-Medium, and FISMA-Low.
 FISMA systems have a required risk assessment, incident response requirement, and business continuity-of-operations plan.

 Identity Theft and Assumption Deterrence Act (ITADA): This makes identity theft illegal.
 Identity theft is any type of impersonation of another individual.

 General Data Protection Regulation (GDPR): Privacy law specific to European countries.
 This requires a transparent and lawful data processing method.
-Data must be collected and retained only for a specific purpose with the minimum amount of data retention possible.
+Data must be collected and retained only for a particular purpose with the minimum amount of data retention possible.

-Health Insurance Portability and Accountability Act (HIPAA): This is a legal requirement associated with healthcare providers, insurance agencies, and those that otherwise act to store information.
+Health Insurance Portability and Accountability Act (HIPAA): This legal requirement is associated with healthcare providers, insurance agencies, and those that otherwise act to store information.
 HIPAA entities handle Protected Health Information.
 Disclosure of PHI requires immediate notification to law enforcement.
 HIPAA also covers Confidentiality, Availability, and Integrity requirements associated with PHI.